Ben Affleck (born Benjamin Géza Affleck-Boldt, 15.8.1972)

 The following year, Ben Affleck made his directorial debut with Gone, Baby, Gone, which starred his brother, Casey Affleck.
 That year, he also starred in Smokin' Aces, after which he gave up smoking, having been forced to smoke so heavily during the filming of the movie.

-In 1998, when Gwyneth Paltrow had finished dating Brad Pitt, she had a high profile relationship with Ben Affleck, though the romance was short-lived.
+Personal Life: In 1998, when Gwyneth Paltrow had finished dating Brad Pitt, she had a high profile relationship with Ben Affleck, though the romance was short-lived.

 In 2002, Affleck began dating Jennifer Lopez.
 Their engagement was announced that same year.
 Their relationship was constantly under the media's spotlight but the couple never made it to their wedding, which had been planned for September 2004.
 They split up prior to that date.